Santa Cecilia Tour

 Europe 2026

-The soloist and conductor will bring to these stages the same program performed in Rome at Sala Santa Cecilia just days before their departure: Brahms’ Piano Concerto No. 2 and Dvořák’s Symphony No. 7.
+The soloist and conductor will bring the same program performed in Rome, at the Sala Santa Cecilia, just a few days before departure: Brahms’ Piano Concerto No. 1 and Elgar’s Enigma Variations.

 Orchestra